Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Introduction

 This study adopts a constructive approach that complements analytical methods by building and analyzing artificial systems to clarify a comprehensive understanding of the target mechanisms~\cite{Asada2001-jq, Taniguchi2024-wg}.
 Using computational model selection with behavioral and perceptual data from primates, we identify frameworks that best explain observed patterns.
 This approach is particularly effective for examining internal representations---such as how inferences about others' valuations shape one's subjective value---when direct neural recordings are unavailable.

 To compare social comparison models with and without causal links from inferred partner's subjective values to one's own, we employed the multi-layered, multimodal Latent Dirichlet Allocation (mMLDA) ~\cite{Nakamura2009-dv}, which is an extension of the classical LDA~\cite{Blei2003-wg}. mMLDA was applied to extract emotion categories from multimodal data while retaining an interpretable latent structure~\cite{Tsurumaki2025-ai}, because the problem is essentially similar to mMLDA's typical problems of categorizing multimodal inputs without predefined labels~\cite{Taniguchi2016-dx}.
-Due to its interpretability and multimodality, mMLDA is well-suited for modeling how primates may internally represent subjective reward values in social contexts involving multimodal data about the self and the partner.
-Reinforcement learning is not a good candidate because the paradigm does not include feedback loops and does not require action-policy optimization.
-We experimentally evaluated the fit of each model across six conditions, using the dataset collected by Noritake et al.~\cite{Noritake2018-hm} and leveraging mMLDA's categorization capacity, with a latent node to estimate subjective reward valuations across conditions.
+Due to its interpretability and multimodality, mMLDA is well-suited for modeling how monkeys may internally represent subjective reward values in social contexts involving multimodal data about the self and the partner.
+Reinforcement learning is not a good candidate because the dataset lacks feedback loops and does not require action-policy optimization.
+We experimentally evaluated the fit of each model across six conditions, using the dataset collected by Noritake et al.~\cite{Noritake2018-hm}.
+We leveraged mMLDA's categorization capacity, with a latent node to estimate subjective reward valuations.